leokraft/QuickKey/README.md

 - light/darkmode
 - hotkey to open _QuickKey_ search window
+- Automatic paste

-Settings can be accessed by right-clicking the *QuickKey* tray icon and selecting *Settings*.
+Settings can be accessed by right-clicking the _QuickKey_ tray icon and selecting _Settings_.

 ### Acknowledgement